wilyarti/hashtree/README.md

 # hashtree
+# WARNING #
+hashtree is currently being re-written in bad Go by the author.
+The previous version is still supported but no new features will be added.

+# hashtree

 S3 compatible data deduplication script written in Perl

 # Intro
 Hashtree creates a data base containing a hash of each file in a directory and the files location.
 This way multiple copies of a file will not be uploaded saving remote storage.